-Social anxiety, sometimes called social phobia, is described as someone who feels extremely self-conscious due to an ongoing fear of judgement, rejection, scrutiny, or humiliation from unfamiliar people.
-Because of the uncertain situations or people, individuals battling social anxiety may behave nervously, or unconsciously embarrass themselves due to their anxiety.
-Their behaviors can manifest in different ways that can make their anxiety worse; it can also impact their work, school, or personal life.
+Social anxiety, sometimes called social phobia, is described as feeling extremely self-conscious due to an ongoing fear of judgement, rejection, scrutiny, or humiliation from unfamiliar people.
+Because of unfamiliar situations or people, individuals battling social anxiety may behave nervously, or unconsciously embarrass themselves due to their anxiety.
+Their behaviors can manifest in different ways that can make their anxiety worse; social anxiety can also impact their work, school, or personal life.
 When social anxiety is combined with alcohol abuse, it can worsen symptoms.
 Some symptoms of social anxiety can include:

 - Avoidance of certain people or places

 - Having a rigid posture

 - Freezing up or drawing a blank